 How To Review Your PLC System for Migration

 Migrating a PLC system can be a difficult process but with the right team on your side it can off without a hitch.
-Nobody can afford an extensive amount of downtime, so it's vital that it is done done.
+Nobody can afford an extensive amount of downtime, so it's vital that it is done.

-, it's now time for our engineers to come onsite for a physical inspection of your PLC system.
+After the initial discussions, it's now time for our engineers to come onsite for a physical inspection of your PLC system.
 The engineers examine your system from a hardware standpoint, and document your PLC system, as well as any associated HMI touchscreens, SCADA, or other communications requirements.
 When reviewing the system, the engineers answer questions such as:

 - What kind of PLC is it?

 - How extensive is it?
 One rack, multiple racks, or remote racks?